 G-20 Labour Statistics Update Reports

 • Given the ILO's recent status as a full member of the G20, it has been actively involved in providing up-to-date information on the impact of the current economic crisis on the labour market for G20 countries.
-In April 2010, the ILO began producing a series of statistical labour market reports by country as well as the summary report for the full set of countries "Employment and labour market adjustments in G20 Countries during 2007-09 and outlook for 2010: A statistical overview" for the G20 Labour Ministerial Meeting in Washington, DC.
+In April 2010, the ILO produced a series of statistical labour market reports by country as well as the summary report for the full set of countries "Employment and labour market adjustments in G20 Countries during 2007-09 and outlook for 2010: A statistical overview" for the G20 Labour Ministerial Meeting in Washington, DC.
 The full set of documents can be found at: http://www.ilo.org/pls/apex/f?p=109:12:0.
-The ILO also produced the report, "Weak employment recovery with persistent high unemployment and decent work deficits: An update on employment and labour market trends in G20 countries" for the G20 Summit in Seoul, Korea held in November 2010; this document can be found at: http://www.ilo.org/pls/apex/f?p=109:14:0.
-This work is expected to continue in 2013.
+More recently, the ILO produced the report, "Weak employment recovery with persistent high unemployment and decent work deficits: An update on employment and labour market trends in G20 countries" for the G20 Summit in Seoul, Korea held in November 2010; this document can be found at: http://www.ilo.org/pls/apex/f?p=109:14:0.
+This work will be continued in 2011, as requested.

 The ILO set of Key Indicators of the Labour Market (KILM)

 • The Key Indicators of the Labour Market (KILM) is a multi-functional research tool offered by the ILO with the aim of making labour market information and analysis easily accessible.
-It contains a core set of 18 labour market indicators and accompanying trends analysis that together provide a framework for monitoring various facets of the world of work.
+It contains a core set of 20 labour market indicators and accompanying trends analyses that together provide a framework for monitoring various facets of the world of work.
 The first KILM was released in 1999.
 It has since become a flagship product of the ILO and is used on a daily basis by researchers and policy-makers throughout the world.
-The 7th edition was released in November 2011, and the eighth edition is planned for 2013.
+The 6th edition was released in September 2009 and the next update of the indicators is planned for September 2011.

 1.5 Income and consumption (ILO)